Sorrel

 Once established, sorrel is drought-tolerant.
 Water the first season to establish the root crown; after that, supplemental irrigation is mainly needed during extended dry periods.

-Divide crowns every 3-4 years to maintain vigor.
-Crowns become congested over time; dividing in early spring produces more vigorous regrowth.
+Divide crowns every 3-4 years in early spring to maintain vigor.
+Crowns become congested over time; dividing in early spring produces more vigorous regrowth and gives you new plants at no cost.

 What goes wrong